 About Talis Aspire

 Talis is used by Victoria University of Wellington to create course reading lists and manage copyright compliance.
-Students can then access these lists via Blackboard.
+Students can then access these lists via Nuku.

 The University reports on copyright compliance to Copyright Licensing New Zealand (CLNZ) based on Talis reports.